hirrolot/metalang99/README.md

 ### Q: How does it work?

-Because macro recursion is prohibited, there is an ad-hoc [recursion engine] which works by deferring macro expansions and passing continuations here and there.
-Upon it, the [continuation-passing style] [interpreter] reduces language expressions into final results.
-The standard library is nothing but a set of metafunctions implemented using the core metalanguage.
+ 1. Because macro recursion is prohibited, there is an ad-hoc [recursion engine] which works by deferring macro expansions and passing continuations here and there.
+ 2. Upon it, the [continuation-passing style] [interpreter] reduces language expressions into final results.
+ 3. The standard library is nothing but a set of metafunctions implemented using the core metalanguage, i.e. they are to be evaluated by the interpreter.

 [recursion engine]: include/metalang99/eval/rec.h
 [interpreter]: include/metalang99/eval/eval.h